 The service charge is fixed annually and advised at The Society's AGM held in November each year.
 The current service charge amount at the time of writing is £100 per calendar month.
-The charge is subject to periodic increase.
+The charge was varied at the November 2021 AGM and no further increases are anticipated for 3 years after that date.
 The preferred method of payment is by Standing Order.
 (Note: The Society has no involvement or responsibilities in respect of the ground rent payments of Leaseholders).